 Option B. Add the landing page URL and the suffix in the "Landing pages" section of your campaign properties.
 Now it will be an option you can choose for all the ads in your campaign (in the "Creative assignments" section of the ad properties.)

-Again, remember that your ad-level URL overrides the URL in your creative properties for most creatives, but not for custom display.
+Again, remember that your ad-level URL overrides the URL in your creative properties, but not for custom display.
 So if you are using custom display creatives, manually enter the URL in the creative or leave it blank in the creative and enter it in the ad.